 Art is a form of a universal language, connecting all humans in our core, across time and cultures.
 In addition, music, coding, and mathematical symbolic language also allow universal understandings that are more uniform and innate than spoken and written languages, which can create divisions within humanity.
 The quest to understand the language of the cosmos is another form of meaning-making and seeking.

 Dehaene (2009) proposed the neuronal recycling hypothesis, which involves rewiring our brains for reading and writing.
 Reading and writing need to be taught — we are not born to read.
-I want to propose that humans are born to ACTION versus born to think as an end to themselves.
+I want to propose that humans are born to ACTION versus born to think as an end.
 That all thoughts are towards activation on our bodies.

 The art I like relates to those artworks that can be viewed literally in different ways, as powerful illustrations on how we can be talking about the same thing (artwork) and yet not be understood by all involved in the interaction.
 Why is that so?
 It all depends on WHERE the individual focuses without clarification of the intent of the initiating party.

 Images such as the above always fascinate me.
 It helps facilitate having a dialog about perspectives with some personal emotional distance.
 Emotions often get in the way of resolving issues.
 Discussions around such images with your child or amongst family members help to highlight the need to acknowledge the validity of individual experiences.